F. A. Q.

 Find quick answers to your (frequently asked questions) below...

-Shipping is free for orders within the US and Canada, when the order totals $100 or more.
+Shipping is free for orders within the US, when the order totals $100 or more.
 The little truck just shows that the item is eligible for free shipping, not that you will get free shipping no matter what.
 There are some items on the website that never qualify for free shipping.
-These are the items that are drop-shipped directly from the manufacturer, like spinning wheels or large cones of yarn, and clearance merchandise.
+These are the items that are drop-shipped directly from the manufacturer and clearance merchandise.

 When do you ship my order?